omega8cc/boa/docs/FILES-SYMLINK.md

 ## Caveats

+- **Archived stores are retained, not reclaimed.** A stale store archived on name reuse is moved to `static/files/.archived/` and kept (never auto-deleted), so the pile grows with repeated reuse of big-site names.
+The report alerts above a size threshold (`/data/conf/native_files_archive_alert_kb.cnf`, default 1 GiB); prune it by hand (see *Orphan / ghost detection and stale-store archiving*).
+Automatic pruning on site delete is a planned follow-up.
 - **Legacy real directories are not auto-converted** during normal install/verify (to avoid moving data at an unexpected time).
 Convert them with the opt-in nightly auto-fix (`_AUTOSYMLINK_NIGHTLY=YES`) or a manual `autosymlink batch`